EmpathyApp/EmpathyApp/docs/planning/test-strategy.md

 #### Security

-As soon as we have a payment/donate button we will be attacked more
+As soon as we have a payment/donate button we will be attacked more.

 Reasons for securing the site:
-* Protecting against man-in-the-middle attacks for stripe credit card information
+* Protecting against man-in-the-middle attacks for Stripe credit card information
 * Protecting against manipulation of empathizer donation data
 * Protecting against privacy invasion for callers
 * Simply avoiding to having to take the site down